Physician Associate Studies MSc

 Learning and teaching

-This course will be delivered using a blended learning approach, combining lectures, tutorials, Self-Directed Learning (SDL), use of online materials, case based discussions, skills sessions, and seminars to facilitate deeper learning and allow for a range of student learning preferences.
+This course will be delivered using a blended learning approach, combining interactive lectures, tutorials, case-based discussions and skills sessions with Self-Directed Learning (SDL) to facilitate deeper learning, allowing for a range of student learning preferences and preparing students to become lifelong learners.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.